AvaloniaUI/AvaloniaUI.DeveloperTools/docs/tools/breakpoints.md

 # Application Breakpoints Tool

 The Application Breakpoints Tool allows developers to monitor and debug property changes and events in Avalonia applications without modifying code.
-Breakpoints can be set on properties, events, or specific UI elements to help diagnose issues and understand application behavior.
+Breakpoints can be set on properties, events to help diagnose issues and understand application behavior.

-A breakpoint considered to be `Hit` (and correspondingly, increment `Hit Count` value) when:
+A breakpoint considered to be `Hit` (and correspondingly, increment `Hit Count` value, or suspend execution) when:
 1. Property is changed (for property breakpoints) or event is raised (for event breakpoints).
 2. Breakpoint is enabled.
 3. If breakpoint has a target, it matches source of the property/event.